 Since its inception, Seattle Children's Theatre has strived to provide innovative artistic programming and professional theatre for the young people and families of the Puget Sound region.
 SCT moved into the 482-seat Charlotte Martin Theatre in 1993, the 275-seat Eve Alvord Theatre in 1995, and completed the Allen Family Technical Pavilion, which consists of the paint, costume, prop, and scene shops as well as rehearsal and classroom spaces, in 2000.
 This state-of-the-art facility was the first self-contained theatre complex built for young audiences in the nation, and has since been used as a model for other theatres.

-By the end of it's 2013-14 Season, SCT will have produced over 235 plays, 113 of which were world premieres and entertained, inspired and educated over 4 million children.
+By the end of the 2014-15 Season, SCT will have produced over 235 plays, 110 of which are world premieres entertaining, inspiring and educating over 4 million children.